jlrickert/zet/docs/32/README.md

-# World of warcraft court of stars dungen
+# World of Warcraft court of stars dungeon

-You can get to the court of stars by taking a portal to dalaran and heading north east.
+You can get to the court of stars by taking a portal to Dalaran and heading north east.

-Tags:

-    #wow